storj/design-docs/20240927-bulk-object-deletion.md

 ### Security / Privacy

-The same security and privacy considerations that apply to the existing single-object deletion implementation must apply to the multiple object deletion implementation.
+The same security and privacy considerations that apply to the existing single-object deletion implementation must apply to the bulk object deletion implementation.
 We must ensure that the client is unable to delete any objects for which deletion is not permitted by its API key.
 Additionally, Object Lock restrictions must be obeyed.

 ### Observability